Hanbury Brown-Twiss effect and classical entanglement with OAM-carrying light: Radially resolved intensity-intensity correlations

 with $\sigma_l(\pmb{\xi})=\lambda_l(\pmb{\xi})/\sum_{l=1}^{L} \lambda_l(\pmb{\xi})$.
 We see from $1/L\leq \sum_{l=1}^{L} \sigma_l^2(\pmb{\xi})\leq 1$ that $Q(\pmb{\xi})$ is bound as $0\leq Q(\pmb{\xi})\leq 1$.
 The upper bound is achieved when all the power is in $\lambda_1(\pmb{\xi})$, i.e., $\lambda_l(\pmb{\xi})=0$, $l>1$, while at the lower bound all the eigenvalues are equal, such that $\sigma_l(\pmb{\xi})=1/L$.
 Consequently, the situations $Q(\pmb{\xi})=1$ and $Q(\pmb{\xi})=0$ represent completely orbitalized and unorbitalized states \cite{OErandom}, respectively, as classified by the space-time domain OM.
 In the former case the OM factors, while the latter accounts for all its spectral components carrying the same weight and thus none dominating the others.

 Measure $Q(\pmb{\xi})$ appears to be properly defining mode mixing in $L$D \cite{Samson1973}, obeying the required majorization constraints \cite{James2014}.
 It is also the first in the hierarchy of purity measures according to Barakat's classification \cite{Barakat1983}.
-Note that $Q(\pmb{\xi})$ can also be defined via the spectral distance of the OM from a uniform distribution (see Supplemental Material \cite{supplement} for details) and, hence, be regarded as the degree of orbital anisotropy (DOA) of a scalar field in the OAM space.
+Note that $Q(\pmb{\xi})$ can also be defined via the spectral distance of the OM from a uniform distribution (see Supplement 1 for details) and, hence, be regarded as the degree of orbital anisotropy (DOA) of a scalar field in the OAM space.

 The DOA is closely related to measures characterizing classical entanglement, i.e., non-separable correlations within internal degrees of freedom of a light wave \cite{Spreew1998,Kim2002,Qian2011}.
-Classical entanglement between the OAM and spatial modes is present in the OM as long as at least two of its eigenvalues $\lambda_{l}(\pmb{\xi})$ are non-trivial, implying that the matrix does not factor.
+Classical entanglement between OAM and statistical properties is present in the OM as long as at least two of its eigenvalues $\lambda_{l}(\pmb{\xi})$ are non-trivial, implying that the matrix does not factor and the OAM and (radial) spatial correlation characteristics of the field are thus non-separable \cite{OErandom}.
 Table~\ref{table1} summarizes relations existing between the DOA and several widely used classical entanglement measures.
 In particular, radial Schmidt number $K(\boldsymbol{\xi})$ \cite{Qian2011,Grobe1994} quantifies the effective number of participating OAM modes, ranging from unity for a pure (completely orbitalized) state to $L$ for a maximally entangled (completely unorbitalized) state.
-Radial concurrence $C(\boldsymbol{\xi})$ \cite{McLaren2015,Peters2023}, the vector quality factor, measures the degree of coupling between spatial and OAM degrees of freedom in the limits from zero to unity for the two aforementioned states.
+Radial concurrence $C(\boldsymbol{\xi})$ \cite{McLaren2015,Peters2023}, the vector quality factor, measures the degree of coupling between statistical and OAM degrees of freedom in the limits from zero to unity for the two aforementioned states.
 Finally, radial Shannon's entropy $H(\boldsymbol{\xi})$ \cite{Shannon,Refregier2004} quantifies the total disorder of the reduced OAM state, taking on limiting values of zero and $\ln L$ for the corresponding states.
 While the first two measures are exactly related to the DOA, the third is in an approximate relation with it, for sufficiently large $L$.
-The expression for the DOA derived from the radial intensity-intensity correlations, Eq. (\ref{Qeig}), and its relations to the radial classical entanglement measures summarized in Table \ref{table1} constitute the third major result of the Letter.
+The expression for the DOA derived from the radial intensity-intensity correlations, Eq. (\ref{Qeig}), and its relations to the radial classical entanglement measures summarized in Table \ref{table1} constitute the third major result of the work.